z3h4/useful-commands/HTML & CSS/html.md

 ### Heading

-- In HTML we have 6 heading elements
+- In HTML we have 6 heading elements.
 - Headings are represented using `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, `<h6>`.
 - We should use these headings to create a hierarchy.
 Otherwise it'll confuse the search engine.
 - **Every web page should have one and only one `<h1>` element.**